prahladyeri/prahladyeri.github.io/_posts/2024-09-30-who-exactly-am-i-as-soul-crash-course-in-advait-vedanta.md

 ---
 layout: post
-title: 'Who exactly I am as a soul? - A crash course in Advait Vedanta'
+title: 'Who exactly I am as a soul? - A crash course in Advaita Vedanta'
 published: true
 tags: spirituality
 ---